loup-v/geolocation/README.md

 There are two kinds of location permission in Android: "coarse" and "fine".
 Coarse location will allow to get approximate location based on sensors like the Wifi, while fine location returns the most accurate location using GPS (in addition to coarse).

-You need to declare one of the two permissions in `AndroidManifest.xml`:
+You need to declare one of the two permissions in `android/app/src/main/AndroidManifest.xml`:

 ```xml
 <manifest xmlns:android="http://schemas.android.com/apk/res/android">